 All alarm data that has been configured accordingly (see Variables (on page 15)) is saved in an SQL database.
-The IPA supports ODBC-able databases such as Oracle SQL server, Microsoft SQL server, Microsoft MSDE, MySQL server etc. These servers can either be on your local computer or somewhere in the network.
+The following are supported: Microsoft SQL Server and Oracle SQL Server.
+These can be available both locally as well as in a network.